stackkit/laravel-database-emails/README.md

 # Introduction

-This package allows you to store and send e-mails using a database.
+This package allows you to store and send e-mails using the database.

 # Requirements